 And that’s why we launched nappy; to provide beautiful, high-res photos of black and brown people to startups, brands, agencies, and everyone else.
 Nappy makes it easy for companies to be purposeful about representation in their designs, presentations, and advertisements.

-Companies like Unsplash and Pexels have built great communities and platforms that makes it easy for photographers from all walks of life to upload their photos and share them with the rest of the world.
+Companies like Unsplash and Pexels have built great communities and platforms that make it easy for photographers from all walks of life to upload their photos and share them with the rest of the world.
 And with nappy, we plan on joining them to continue what they’ve started.

 And you can help too…